 Internet Connectivity Requirements

 Remote workers must verify actual speeds and reliability, not just advertised coverage.
-Mason's 100% fiber coverage and Bandera's 91.8% fiber rates provide the most reliable connectivity for business needs.
+Mason's complete fiber coverage and Bandera's extensive fiber rates provide the most reliable connectivity for business needs.

 Healthcare Access Planning